THE CONSTITUTION OF THE CONFEDERATE STATES OF AMERICA

 |To exercise exclusive Legislation in all Cases whatsoever, over such District (not exceeding ten Miles square) as may, by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government of the United States, and to exercise like Authority over all Places purchased by the Consent of the Legislature of the State in which the Same shall be, for the Erection of Forts, Magazines, Arsenals, dock-Yards, and other needful Buildings;--And||(17) To exercise exclusive legislation, in all cases whatsoever, over such district (not exceeding ten miles square) as may, by cession of one or more States and the acceptance of Congress, become the seat of the Government of the Confederate States; and to exercise like authority over all places purchased by the consent of the Legislature of the State in which the same shall be, for the erection of forts, magazines, arsenals, dockyards, and other needful buildings; and||

-The Confederacy makes the meaningless clarification that "one or more" states can give up territory to provide the country's capital distract.
+The Confederacy makes the meaningless clarification that "one or more states" (rather than "particular states") can give up territory to provide the country's capital distract.

 Trivia question: what was the capital district of the CSA?